liufeng2317/ADFWI/docs/version-plans/bv1.2/optimization-chain.md

    notebook-like inversion settings.
 4. Use `tests/full_cases/` as the gate for forward-plus-inversion real-case validation before larger optimization changes.
-5. Use the 3-shot full-length synthetic-true Marmousi2 NPU gate as the next efficiency baseline; the 2-iteration check with `checkpoint_segments=1` improved from about `38.60s/iteration` at 1 shot to about `34.23s/iteration` at 3 shots.
+5. Treat the 3-shot, 10-iteration, full-length synthetic-true Marmousi2 NPU gate
-6. Run a 10-iteration 3-shot gate before changing checkpoint defaults or moving to larger shot counts.
+   as the current efficiency baseline; it preserved monotonic loss and averaged about `34.29s/iteration`, compared with about `38.60s/iteration` for the 1-shot 10-iteration gate.
+6. Next compare either larger shot counts, such as 5 shots, or checkpoint segmentation variants at the same 3-shot, 10-iteration configuration.
 7. Validate the torch-native gradient processor through smoothing and illumination branches before considering any default-path migration.
 8. Convert example options into a small reproducible configuration layer once